The False Claims Act

 Representative Matter: DBS attorneys counseled and advised a national healthcare client in responding to multiple subpoenas issued by the federal government in several jurisdictions, including identifying and coordinating the production of responsive documents and a vast array of electronic records.

 In addition to the federal False Claims Act, many states have enacted similar state False Claims Acts.
-State False Claims Acts generally operate in the same manner as the federal False Claims Act, except they are aimed at preventing and punishing the submission of fraudulent claims to state governments for payment.
-In the healthcare context, this often refers to the submission of false claims to state-run and state-sponsored health insurance programs such as MassHealth (in Massachusetts), as opposed to Medicare.
+State False Claims Acts generally operate in the same manner as the federal False Claims Act, except they are enforced by the state (usually by the state’s attorney general’s office) and are aimed at preventing and punishing the submission of fraudulent claims to state governments for payment.
+In the healthcare context, this often refers to the submission of false claims to state-run and state-sponsored health insurance (or dental insurance) programs such as MassHealth (in Massachusetts), as opposed to Medicare.

-The damage a False Claims Act investigation can cause to a healthcare provider’s operations and reputation is obvious, not to mention the detriment defending against a lengthy False Claims Act prosecution can have on that provider’s bottom-line.
+The damage a False Claims Act investigation, let alone a civil enforcement action or a criminal prosecution of individuals, can cause to a healthcare provider’s operations and reputation is obvious, not to mention the detriment defending against a lengthy False Claims Act prosecution can have on that provider’s bottom-line.
 Given the magnitude of monetary and reputational damages that are usually at stake, healthcare providers are wise to engage legal counsel who not only understand the healthcare industry but who also has experience defending white collar criminal fraud cases under the False Claims Act and other federal anti-fraud statutes.
 Even more importantly, healthcare providers must engage counsel at the very first sign of an investigation.
 This usually takes the form of a relatively benign looking subpoena, civil investigative demand, or some other governmental demand for records that likely will not state, or even suggest, the potentially significant civil or criminal exposure the recipient may ultimately be facing.
 Regardless of what the notice says, healthcare providers should always remember that it is being sent by a law enforcement agency.
 The earlier in the process the recipient of such a notice engages experienced healthcare litigation counsel, the better the chances of successfully navigating the investigation and preventing the recipient from becoming the subject of an enforcement action, or at the very least minimizing any potential liability.